mikewillekes/unsdgftw/README.md

 ## Known Issues and Future Improvements

 - It was out of scope to build a semantic _search_ interface, only exploration; a future improvement would be to include a semantic search solution via vector similarity.
 - Semantic similarity (cosine distance) was calculated between each sentence and each SDG sub-goal using a pre-trained transformer model.
-This simple unsupervised ML approach often had diffiulties distinguishing between multiple but similar SGS.
+This simple unsupervised ML approach often had difficulties distinguishing between multiple but similar SGS.
 Likely a supervised multi-class classifier approach could achieve better results.
 - Research documents themselves contains numerous references to other publications.
 These were *not* taken into account when building the Knowledge Graph.
 - Topics, extracted as a collection of words, are _weird_ for displaying to non-NLP enthusiasts.
 We understand what _"fgm|girls|practice|women|undergone|aged|who|prevalence|years|15"_ is about, but it's not a user-friendly way to display data.
 - SDGs, Entities and Topics were considered 'related' if they co-occurred in the same Paragraph.
 This is a naive rule that doesn't always hold true (i.e. for very long paragraphs).
 - More Data!
 About 200 PDFs (~21K Paragraphs of text) were crawled across 5 organizations.
 The focus of this project was on the NLP, graph algorithms and UI development instead.
 However with a bit more work, this approach could easily scale to 1000s of documents.
 - The TigerGraph CSV API is clunky to use as schema changes.
-Late in the project, a few new fields were added to nodes and edges to explore capabilties of the TigerGraph data science library; but this broke all the existing loading scripts as positional CSV column designations match anymore.
+Late in the project, a few new fields were added to nodes and edges to explore capabilities of the TigerGraph data science library; but this broke all the existing loading scripts as positional CSV column designations match anymore.
 - It could be compelling to explore a proof-of-concept using this Knowledge Graph to generate graph embedding that could be shared to enrich other downstream machine learning tasks.

 ## Open Source Tools